The first interstellar comet may be the most primitive ever found

 More pristine than Hale-Bopp

 The team found that 2I / Borisov has different polarimetric properties than comets in the solar system, with the exception of Hale-Bopp.
-The latter attracted a lot of public interest in the late 1990s as it was easily visible to the naked eye, and also because it was one of the most pristine comets astronomers had ever seen.
+The latter sparked a lot of public interest in the late 1990s because it was easily visible to the naked eye, and also because it was one of the most pristine comets astronomers had ever seen.

 Before his last visit, Hale-Bopp is believed to have passed close to the Sun only once and was therefore hardly affected by the solar wind and radiation.
 This means that it was pristine, that is, with a composition very similar to that of the gas and dust cloud in which it and the rest of our solar system formed about 4.5 billion years ago.